gretchenhu/BuddhaWorldGallery_v2/README.md

-# BuddhaWorldGallery
+# BuddhaWorldGallery_v2

-BuddhaWorldGallery is an online website for art lovers to be able to browse, filter, and upload buddha artifacts across the world.
+BuddhaWorldGallery_v2 was improved upon our previous project BuddhaWorldGallery.
+It is an online website for art lovers to be able to browse, filter, and upload buddha artifacts across the world.
 Users will be able to filter artifacts based on the dynasty they like, upload new artifacts to our database, and leave comments about their favorite artifacts.

 ## Authors